mixmastamyk/console/docs/readme.rst

 **The underscores are optional.**
 Choose depending whether brevity or readability are more important to you.
-The assorted true color forms are useful to choose one explicitly without ambiguity.
+The assorted true color forms are useful to choose colors explicitly without ambiguity.
-(X11 and Webcolors
+(Basic, X11 and Webcolors
 `differ <https://en.wikipedia.org/wiki/X11_color_names#Clashes_between_web_and_X11_colors_in_the_CSS_color_scheme>`_
 on a few colors.)